-- 1. Requests from coaches will be submitted to the principal via an e-reg on a requisition form. - 2.
+- 1. Requests from coaches will be submitted to the principal on a requisition form. - 2.
 The requisition order will be approved and taken care of through the office. - 3.
 No purchases will be made without an approved requisition.
 The athletic department will not be responsible for purchases made without an approved requisition. - 4.
-Fundraising may take place only during the activities season with prior approval by the AD and the BOE.
 All requests for door to door fundraising, must be approved by the Athletic Director, the Building Principal, and finally the BOE. - 5.
 All fundraising money must be turned into the office according to building safe-keeping procedures. - 6.
 Funds earned under the umbrella of "school activity" will not be deposited into outside accounts.
 This is a legal requirement by the State of Kansas.
 Sales tax must be paid and written documentation is required.